Douglas fir: Description

-Douglas-firs are medium-sized to extremely large evergreen trees, 20–100 m tall (although only coast Douglas-firs reach heights near 100 m) and commonly reach 8 ft in diameter, although trees with diameters of almost 5 m exist.
+Douglas-firs are medium-sized to extremely large trees, 20–100 m tall (although only coast Douglas-firs reach heights near 100 m) and commonly reach 8 ft in diameter, although trees with diameters of almost 5 m exist.
 The largest coast Douglas-firs regularly live over 500 years, with the oldest specimens living for over 1,300 years.
 Rocky Mountain Douglas-firs, found further to the east, are less long-lived, usually not exceeding 400 years in age.

 There are records of former coast Douglas-firs exceeding 120 m in height, which if alive today would make it the tallest tree species on Earth.
 Particular historical specimens with heights exceeding 400 ft include the Lynn Valley Tree and the Nooksack Giant.

 The leaves are flat, soft, linear needles 1.5-4 cm long, generally resembling those of the firs, occurring singly rather than in fascicles; they completely encircle the branches, which can be useful in recognizing the species.
 As the trees grow taller in denser forest, they lose their lower branches, such that the foliage may start as high as 110 ft off the ground.
 Douglas-firs in environments with more light may have branches much closer to the ground.

-The bark on young trees is thin, smooth, gray, and contains numerous resin blisters.
+The bark on young trees is thin, smooth, and gray, and contains numerous resin blisters.
 On mature trees, usually exceeding 80 years, it is very thick and corky, growing up to 14 in thick with distinctive, deep vertical fissures caused by the gradual expansion of the growing tree.
 Some of the mature bark is brown, while other parts are lighter colored with a cork-like texture; these develop in multiple layers.
 This thick bark makes the Douglas-fir one of the most fire-resistant tree native to the Pacific Northwest.

 The male cones are yellowish red, 5-12 mm long.
 The female cones are green when young, maturing to reddish-brown or gray, 6-10 cm long; they are pendulous, with persistent scales, unlike those of true firs.
 They have distinctive long, trifid (three-pointed) bracts which protrude prominently above each scale and are said to resemble the back half of a mouse, with two feet and a tail.
 The seeds are 5 mm long, with a longer wing.

 The massive genome of Douglas-fir was sequenced in 2017 by the large PineRefSeq consortium, revealing a specialized photosynthetic apparatus in the light-harvesting complex of genes.